nomemory/andreinc-site/_posts/2022-04-10-a-blog-that-is-a-single-executable-binary.md

 >> ./microblog
 ```

-If everything goes well, the internal server will start serving HTTP requests on port `8080` if everything goes well.
+If everything goes well, the internal server will start serving HTTP requests on port `8080`.

 If you are curious to see what everything looks like, open a browser: [http://localhost:8080](http://localhost:8080), and enjoy: